Skip to main content

 Quick Overview

-• getInstanceMethodNames: Lists names of all instance methods declared directly on a class.
+• getInstanceMethodNames: Lists names of all instance methods declared directly on a class prototype

-• getClassDetails: Get comprehensive info (names & counts).
+• getClassDetails: Get comprehensive info (methods, getters, names & counts)

 Usage Examples